zhengxu001/ielts/question-4-media-的比较.md

 * Theatre

 Books, radios and television are considered to be among the most popular media for communicating information, and they have their own advantages and disadvantages.
-However, it is unquestionable that all of these media each has an irreplaceable place in human history.
+It is unquestionable that all of these media each has an irreplaceable place in human history.

 Books have been accompanying human beings for the longest time.
 Ever since typography was invented in ancient China, the number of books published has dramatically increased.
 Books nurture generation after generation by providing mental food accumulated for centuries.
 However, there are several weak points about books.
 For instance, it is not convenient for people on the go carrying piles of books.
 Besides, with the fast development of modern society, the update for books is far from meeting the social demands for the latest information.